 The human papillomavirus (HPV) is a virus that spreads through sexual intercourse, oral sex, anal sex and also sexual touching (hand to genital contact).
 HPV is the most common sexually transmitted disease in Canada.
 Most people do not know that they have HPV because they do not have any symptoms.
 Unfortunately, they can still pass on the virus to their partner.
 Persistent HPV infection can lead to certain types of cancers.

 HPV is very common.
 About 1 in 4 Canadians under the age of 25 have HPV.

 There are different strains of HPV.

 - The strains HPV-6 and 11 cause genital warts.

-- HPV-16 and HPV-18 cause about 70% of cancers of the cervix, which is the lower part of the uterus that narrows into a canal and opens into the vagina.
-HPV is the leading cause of cancer of the cervix.
+- HPV-16 and HPV-18 are the leading cause of cancers of the cervix, which is the lower part of the uterus that narrows into a canal and opens into the vagina.
 These strains can also cause cancers in the penis and anus as well as cancers of the head and neck.